»Ê¼Ò»ªÈË

 This short animation summarises the findings from the NPDA Spotlight Audit on Type 2 diabetes and the clinic chats with children and young people with Type 2 diabetes.

-Our diabetes-related technologies spotlight audit specifically aimedÌýto:
+Aims of the diabetes-related technologies spotlight audit 2017/18

-• determine the prevalence of use of diabetes-related technologies amongst children and young people with Type 1 diabetes across England and Wales
+• Determine the prevalence of use of diabetes-related technologies amongst children and young people with Type 1 diabetes across England and Wales

-• highlight PDU level and regional differences in access to, and funding of such technologies
+• Highlight PDU level and regional differences in access to and funding of such technologies

-• establish the type of support children and young people and their families receive when utilising diabetes-related technology
+• Establish the type of support children and young people and their families receive when utilising diabetes-related technology

-• enable benchmarking and comparison between nations, regions and PDUs of staff in terms of support for use of diabetes-related technologies for children and young people
+• Enable benchmarking and comparison between nations, regions and PDUs of staff in terms of support for use of diabetes-related technologies for children and young people

-• establish relationships between diabetes related technology usage and patient outcomes.
+• Establish relationships between diabetes related technology usage and patient outcomes

-1. Use of insulin pumps and continuous glucose monitoring (CGM) devices is associated with better diabetes management outcomes, even after controlling for the characteristics of the children and young people with diabetes using them.
+• Use of insulin pumps and continuous glucose monitoring (CGM) devices is associated with better diabetes management outcomes, even after controlling for the characteristics of the children and young people with diabetes using them.

-2. Huge variation in technology-related diabetes outcomes were observed between different PDUs, meaning that children and young people are benefitting more or less from using diabetes-related technologies to manage their condition depending on the paediatric diabetes service they attend.
+• Huge variation in technology-related diabetes outcomes were observed between different PDUs, meaning that children and young people are benefitting more or less from using diabetes-related technologies to manage their condition depending on the paediatric diabetes service they attend.

-3. Waiting times for initiation of insulin pump therapy vary by PDU, country and region, with half of PDUs in Wales reporting a typical wait after approval of six months or greater compared to 4.3% of English PDUs.
+• Waiting times for initiation of insulin pump therapy vary by PDU, country and region, with half of PDUs in Wales reporting a typical wait after approval of six months or greater compared to 4.3% of English PDUs.

 • establish the number of PDUs in England receiving Best Practice Tariff and the proportion of Tariff funding being used to support paediatric diabetes services